sajari/node-sdk-scripts/README.md

 # node-sdk-scripts
- A set of modules to assist with uploading data to Sajari
+ A set of modules to assist with uploading data to Search.io